 To add a platform, click the ’+’ button at the top of the Platforms page.

-Under the Simple settings enter/select the following information:
+Under the New Platform settings enter the following information:

 |Report Name||Name for the platform used in display and reporting.|